spiral/docs/database/query-builders.md

 # Database - Query Builders
 You can read how to work with Database using manually written queries [here](/database/access.md).

-DBAL component includes set of query builders used to unify the way of working with different databases and simplify migration to different DBMS over the lifetime of application.
+DBAL component includes a set of query builders used to unify the way of working with different databases and simplify migration to different DBMS over the lifetime of the application.

 ## Before we start
-In order to demonstrate query building abilities let's declare sample table in our default database first:
+To demonstrate query building abilities let's declare sample table in our default database first:

 ```php
 namespace App\Controller;